DHTMLX/scheduler-docs/data/install_with_bower.md

 Adding PRO Edition into Project
 ---------------------------------

-All public sources (CDN, NuGet, Bower, and npm) contain a Stardard edition of the component, which is distributed under the GPL license.
+All public sources (CDN, Bower, and npm) contain a Stardard edition of the component, which is distributed under the GPL license.

-Currently we don't have corresponding private servers from where the Professional version of the component can be installed.
-There are two possible ways out:
+We also provide our [private npm registry](#npm) from where the Professional and Evaluation versions of the component can be installed.

+If for some reason methods described above are not available to you, there are two possible ways out:

 - you can add the Pro version to your project by hand.
 - you can make a package out of the Pro version of the component by yourself and add it to your projects from a local directory.